 The workbook illustrates the career path and job qualifications for jobs along with the career ladders.

-individuals career counseling is to help employees discuss their career goals in one on one counseling sessions.
+Individual career counseling is to helps employees discuss their career goals in one on one counseling sessions.

 Generally, career counseling is provided by the following taffs members: